David-Manniche/TheMarket/readme.txt

     => 044468 - Seller >> inventory setup of digital products >> there is some warnings on download page .
     => 044497 - extra categories are listing on page which are not even added => 044506 - If admin cancel any order from "orders" page then "cancelled " should be the status instead of "order payment status cancelled
+    => 044503 - When we add product in cart which has some addons then those addons should get added with the product.

 Enhancements:
     => Tax module upgrade
     => Test cases classes enhancements.